In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

 ~ This is a life of illusion ~

-This is a very deep statement for such a light hearted movie, or is there more to it?
+This is a profound statement for such a light-hearted movie, or is there more to it?

 Plato’s Allegory of the Cave and the free T-Birds

-It almost suggests a philosophical concept very similar to that of Plato’s Allegory of the Cave, but in the opposite manner to that of the famous philosopher from classical Greece.
+It almost suggests a philosophical concept similar to that of Plato’s Allegory of the Cave.
+Here though, it is opposite to that of the famous philosopher from classical Greece.

 They’re forced to look at a cave wall flickering with shadows due to a bonfire burning behind them in the background.
-As people, animal statues and other objects pass between the flames and the backs of the prisoners, shadowy images flickering on the cave wall seem to be normal everyday life experiences.
+As people, animal statues, and other objects pass between the flames and the prisoners’ backs, shadowy images flickering on the cave wall seem to be normal life experiences.

 The lifetime prisoners actually believe they’re living in the real world since that is pretty much all they’ve ever seen and experienced.
 As most of us know, the images the prisoners see on the cave wall are definitely illusions.